-- 1. Provide single occupancy washrooms for public use. - a.
-Provide a water closet, lavatory, and washroom accessories within single occupancy washrooms to ensure the highest level of privacy and gender inclusion. - b.
-Where more than one single occupancy washroom for public use is in proximity: - i.
+- 1. Provide single-occupancy washrooms for public use. - a.
+Provide a water closet, lavatory, and washroom accessories within single- occupancy washrooms to ensure the highest level of privacy and gender inclusion. - b.
+Where more than one single-occupancy washroom for public use is in proximity: - i.
 A minimum of 20%, but never less than one, must be designed to be accessible. - ii.
 A minimum of one must be designed to be ambulatory. - iii.
-A minimum of one must provide plumbing fixtures and washroom accessories that are installed at heights to accommodate the needs of people of shorter stature. - 2.
-Where gender designated multi-stall washrooms for public use must be provided, water closet stalls or enclosures must provide full-height partitions to ensure the highest level of privacy.
+A minimum of one must provide plumbing fixtures and - iv.
+Washroom accessories that are installed at heights to - v.
+Accommodate the needs of people of shorter stature. - 2.
+Where gender-designated multi-stall washrooms for public use must be provided, water closet stalls or enclosures must provide full-height partitions to ensure the highest level of privacy. - 3.
+Consider including change table fixtures for adults.